-Non-exempt employees of Vancouver Airport Authority are part of a bargaining unit with the Public Service Alliance of Canada Local 20221.
-2016 marked the last year of the former Collective Agreement, which maintained harmonious and mutually beneficial relationships between the Airport Authority, the Union and the employees and outlined the terms of conditions of employment.
+Non-exempt employees of Vancouver Airport Authority are part of a bargaining unit with the Public Service Alliance of Canada (PSAC) Local 20221.
+2017 marked the first year of a new Collective Agreement, which will expire at the end of 2022.
+The agreement continues to maintain harmonious and mutually beneficial relationships between Vancouver Airport Authority, the Union and the employees and outlines the terms and conditions of employment.

 Compensation and Benefits

-Vancouver Airport Authority respects the privacy of each employee.
-Within the Collective Agreement that is printed and made available to all team members, the Airport Authority publishes its compensation salary structure reflecting a broad range of bargaining unit positions.
+As part of the Collective Agreement, we publish our compensation salary structure reflecting a broad range of bargaining unit positions.
 The salary structure has 11 bands in it, each with six steps that employees progress through on an annual basis.
-This ranges from Band 1, with an entry level salary position at $34,689 and a maximum at $45,336, to Band 11, which includes roles such as IT Business Analyst, Environmental Specialist, Senior Project Engineer and Corporate Financial Analyst—with a starting salary of $80,708 and a maximum of $105,479.
-The median base salary for Union employees in 2016 was $78,403.
-The Collective Agreement provided for a 2.25 per cent salary increase in 2016 to bargaining unit employees.
+This ranges from Band 1, with an entry level salary position at $35,383 and a maximum at $46,243, to Band 11, which includes roles such as Senior Project Engineer, Project Leader and Corporate Financial Analyst—with a starting salary of $82,322 and a maximum of $107,589.
+The median base salary for Union employees in 2017 was $79,971.
+The Collective Agreement provided for a two per cent salary increase in 2017.